Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

 \begin{question} Can the rate of convergence in the CLT for topological functionals be improved to $n^{-d/2}$?
 For all fields with integrable covariance function, or under stronger decay assumptions?
 Is the rate of convergence slower at the critical level? \end{question}

 \underline{Further extensions:} The use of quasi-association for studying non-local functionals of Gaussian fields offers many possibilities for further generalisation.
 For instance, the covariance formula in \cite{bmr20} was actually proven on general manifolds, which may offer a route to establishing limit theorems for ensembles of Gaussian fields on manifolds with suitable stationary local limits (see \cite{ns16} for a law of large numbers in this setting).
 A quasi-association approach could also be applied to functionals of non-stationary fields: much of the theory in the discrete setting holds under assumptions of uniform non-degeneracy and correlation decay (e.g., \cite{cg84}).
-Moreover, quasi-association methods provide a roadmap to proving further limit theorems such as strong/weak invariance principles or the law of the iterated logarithm (for topological functionals).
+Moreover, quasi-association methods provide a roadmap to proving further limit theorems such as strong/weak invariance principles.

 \underline{Unified approach to approximately additive functionals:} Whilst our primary motivation in this work is the study of non-local functionals, it would be valuable to develop methods that can be used to give a unified treatment of both local and (approximately additive) non-local functionals.
 One might ask whether it is possible to do so using a quasi-association approach.
 The proof of the covariance formula in \cite{bmr20} relies on a fundamental interpolation formula for Gaussian vectors, along with sophisticated arguments to relate this to changes in the topology of excursion sets.
 If this analysis could be generalised suitably, it may be possible to establish quasi-association for a much wider class of functionals, leading to such a desired unified treatment.
-This could also allow the study of non-local functionals which are not purely topological: for instance, the measure of unbounded components of the level set $\{f=\ell\}$.
-Such components are known to exists at certain levels \cite{drrv23,mrv23} and the resulting functional is non-local, but does not have the monotonicity property that allows us to study the volume of the unbounded excursion component.
+This could also allow the study of non-local functionals which are not purely topological: for instance, the measure of the unbounded component of the level set $\{f=\ell\}$.
+Such a component is known to exists at certain levels \cite{drrv23} and the resulting functional is non-local, but does not have the monotonicity property that allows us to study the volume of the unbounded excursion component.